ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/environmental_links.md

 establish "intrinsic" litter decay rates, $T_\mathrm{off}$ is an offset temperature, and
 $\gamma$ is a parameter capturing how responsive litter decay rates are to temperature changes.

+## Environmental effects on enzymes

+TODO - Add a broad intro here

+### Impact of clay on enzyme saturation

+TODO - Populate subsection

+### Impact of pH on enzyme rate

+TODO - Populate subsection

+### Impact of temperature on enzyme rate

+TODO - Populate subsection

+### Impact of temperature on enzyme saturation

+TODO - Populate subsection

+### Impact of soil moisture on enzyme saturation

+TODO - Populate subsection (? is this different from what I have already above)

+## Leaching rate

+TODO - Populate this section